A LANDSCAPE ANALYSIS

 This is why we also interview your clients/customers.
 Not only do we learn who your REAL competitors are, but also learn about their tastes and preferences which allows us to build a better performing website.

-What is it that you do differently – and more importantly – BETTER than your competition?
+What is it that you do differently and BETTER than your competition?

 “Outstanding Customer Service” doesn’t count.
 EVERYONE says that.

-Now if you get this right, marketing your website is a piece of cake.
-It’s just about getting your message in front of as many people as possible, and never in the history of the world have we had more people or the tools to get your message in front of them.
+If you can articulate what it is that you do differently and BETTER than your competition, marketing your brand is just about getting this message in front of as many people as possible, and never in the history of the world have we had more people on the planet or the sophisticated tools to get your messaging in front of them.

 Since the homepage is the most critical page of your website – this is where in milliseconds visitors decide if they will stay or if they will go – we like to focus on that first.